-That means that you're not limited to low-res gaming on these machines and can get an immersive experience playing games like Minecraft, Apex Legends, CS:GO and PUBG.
-It still costs a pretty penny to get what's considered an affordable gaming laptop, but frugal gamers can save even more money if they look for the best cheap laptop deals on a refurbished or open-box option from the likes of , , Micro Center and .,
+That means that you're not limited to low-res gaming on cheap gaming laptops and can get an immersive experience playing games like Fortnite, Minecraft, Apex Legends, CS:GO and PUBG.
+It still costs a pretty penny to get what's considered an affordable gaming laptop, but frugal gamers can save even more money if they look for the best cheap laptop deals on a refurbished or open-box option from the likes of , Micro Center and .

 What should I look for in a cheap gaming laptop?

-A cheap gaming laptop with an entry-level GTX 1650 normally starts around $700, though the current chip shortage has prices up and supplies low.
+A cheap gaming laptop with an entry-level Nvidia GTX 1650 normally starts around $700, though the current chip shortage has prices up and supplies low.
 That chip gives you enough graphics performance to play the newest demanding games at medium settings.
-Spending between $800 and $1,000 (or a little more) will get you a laptop with a GTX 1650 Ti, a 1660 Ti or even a 3050 Ti for a better gaming experience.
+Spending between $800 and $1,000 (or perhaps a little more) will get you a laptop with a GTX 1650 Ti, a 1660 Ti or even a 3050 Ti for a better gaming experience.

-If you're on a strict budget, go with an Nvidia GTX 1650 graphics chip.
+If you're on a strict budget when shopping for a cheap gaming laptop, again, go with an Nvidia GTX 1650 graphics chip.
 If you can afford to spend closer to $1,000, you'll be better off in the long run as you'll be able to play more demanding games now and later.

 Beyond the graphics chip, look for:

-- A 10th- or 11th-gen Intel Core i5 or i7, or AMD Ryzen 4000 or 5000 series processor.
+- A 10th-, 11th- or 12th-gen Intel Core i5 or i7, or AMD Ryzen 4000 or 5000 series processor.

 - At least 8GB of memory (aka RAM) and the capability to add more post-purchase.

-- At least a 512GB solid-state drive or a combo of a 256GB SSD storage and a larger hard drive.
+- At least a 512GB solid-state drive or a combo of 256GB SSD storage and a larger hard drive.